International experiences are an essential part of the Lehigh education, and we want them to be accessible to any student.

 Iacocca International Internship Program: This Lehigh University program offers fully funded summer internships to work or do research overseas, combining real-world professional experience and cultural immersion.
 Most do not offer academic credit.

 Other short-term programs: Students can also take courses over winter or summer break with a Lehigh University partner organization.
 These programs offer transfer credit.
+We do not promote non-affiliated programs on our website, but our advisors can assist students with program selection.

 Semester or year programs: Students can enroll in a semester or year of classes at a university in a foreign country, either by applying directly to that university or by working with an independent program provider.
 Classes may be offered in English or a foreign language.
 These programs offer transfer credit.